StreamSeb/fastify-auth-starter/README.md

 # 🚀 Fastify Auth Starter

 Hey there! 👋 This is my first public repository, and I'm excited to share it with you!
 This is a lightweight, secure, and flexible authentication API built with Fastify, JWT, and PostgreSQL.
-Think of it as your friendly neighborhood authentication system that's ready to protect your applications! 🛡️
+I wanted to extend my API-building and Node.js skills, and ended up building an Auth-API! 🛡️

 ## ✨ Features